raplayer/nanotimeparse/README.md

 ## Installation

+Paths to dependencies will be found and symlinked to `nanotimeparse/bin/` upon initial run.
+This directory and a file named `install.complete` will be created.
+The `install.complete` file is the switch to determine if dependencies will be searched for (i.e. delete it if you want to regenerate symlinks).

 Clone this repo with:

 `git clone https://github.com/raplayer/nanotimeparse.git`

 If you'd like to call the tool globally, symbolically link the shell script into a $PATH path.
-Example:
+For example:

 `sudo ln -s $PWD/nanotimepare/nanotimeparse.sh /usr/local/bin`

 ## References

 1. O. Tange (2011): GNU Parallel - The Command-Line Power Tool, ;login: The USENIX Magazine, February 2011:42-47.